 - Camera to record presentation including a lavalier mic

 If you have questions about Learning Glass or want to learn more about it, email Alex Teal.

 How to access the studio

-Reserve time in the studio.
-When you arrive for your session, check in at the Virtual Reality Lab desk on the lower level of Waldo Library for access to the Learning Glass Studio.
+Email Alex Teal to reserve time in the studio.
+When you arrive for your session, check in at the Service Desk in the lobby at Waldo Library for access to the Learning Glass Studio.
 Be sure to bring your Bronco Card with you.

 Learning glass tips

 - Plan out your video ahead of time, so you know where to stand as you are drawing on the lightboard.

 - Wear dark, solid-colored clothes, but avoid black.